 2. Know What NOT to Feed Your Dog

 Some plant foods are toxic to dogs, so make yourself familiar with the foods you need to avoid and keep Patches away from.
 The following is a general list of foods dogs should avoid.
-Every list I read seems to name different foods and have conflicting data.
+Every list I read seems to name different foods and has conflicting data.
 I also know people who say they do feed their dogs certain items from this list with no problems but again, check with your dog’s health professional to be sure your fur baby is eating properly and safely.
-Foods to generally avoid include: onions, garlic, leeks, shallots, rhubarb, wild mushrooms, grapes, raisins, avocado, citrus fruits, nuts (especially macadamia nuts) and the pits, seeds and rinds of fruits.
+Foods to generally avoid include: onions, garlic, leeks, shallots, rhubarb, wild mushrooms, grapes, raisins, avocado, citrus fruits, nuts (especially macadamia nuts), as well as the pits, seeds, and rinds of fruits.

 3. Fruits for Fido

 Fruits give your dog lots of vitamins, minerals, beta-carotene, phytonutrients, and fiber.
 It may take a bit of effort to get your pooch to eat fruit so keep trying until you find some she likes.
 Some dogs like the crunch of apples while others like the sweet wetness of watermelon.
 Always give your pups small pieces and thin slices to make sure they don’t choke.
 Fruits acceptable for your dog include: apples, apricots, bananas, blackberries, blueberries, cantaloupe, honeydew, mangoes, peaches, pears, raspberries, strawberries, and watermelon.